How to Enforce BitLocker Encryption on Removable Drives

 How to Enforce Encryption Type Using the Windows Registry

-Forcing a specific BitLocker encryption type on removable drives can also be done using the Windows Registry Editor.
-This method is an alternative to Group Policy and lets you set the encryption standard directly in your system’s settings.
+Forcing a specific BitLocker encryption type on removable drives can also be done using the Windows Registry Editor, offering an alternative way to set encryption standards directly in your system.

 - ⚠️ Admin privileges required: Press Start, type